Annual Conference Planning Committee Roles

 • Attend committee meetings and meet with Association staff / Committee Chair as needed.

-• Assist with communications before, during, and after the Annual Conference via email, social media, & technology
+• Assist with communications before, during, and after the Annual Conference via email, social media, & technology updates.

 • Solicit, compile and manage presentations (PowerPoint), videos, and music for large events.
 Support accessibility efforts for these events.